 Follow along with our guide on how to open a medical practice in Canada to turn your ideas into actions!

 Your waiting room is your patients’ initial exposure to your office and offers you an opportunity to leave a good impression.
 Although your patients aren’t choosing you as a physician based on your waiting room, it is memorable and will affect their overall feeling about each visit.
 We all know that waiting is part of a patient’s experience, but since they can be anxious before seeing their physician, making them feel welcome and comfortable benefits everyone.
 Many patients feel their time in the waiting room is the worst part of going to the doctor, but, the good news is you can change that!

 Here are some tips to consider for an attractive waiting room that promotes health, wellness, and productivity – all part of the entire experience that encourages loyal patients.

 Comfortable and Thoughtful Furniture Layout

 Comfortable seating can do a lot for your patients, like offering a nice, restful place to sit in case of long wait times.
 It’s wise to invest in ergonomically-designed seats suitable for various needs.

 You can lay seating out in different ways: try a cluster of waiting room chairs around a coffee table for families, a quiet space for professionals, and a play area to entertain kids without disrupting others.
 Moveable seating gives an even greater sense of control.

-The style, material, and color of the furniture should reflect your practice’s branding.
-For instance, practices known for state-of-the-art services and equipment might opt for modern furniture with clean lines, while neutral colors and natural materials might be appropriate for holistic medical practices.
+The style, material, and colour of the furniture should reflect your practice’s branding.
+For instance, practices known for state-of-the-art services and equipment might opt for modern furniture with clean lines, while neutral colours and natural materials might be appropriate for holistic medical practices.